INAUGURAL Public Health Radio Show on WAKT, 106.1 FM Toledo — Just For The Health of It: Medicare For All and Toledo Democracy Day

 But back to my testimony: here goes:

-Toledo's Democracy Day is rooted in the reality that, in America, often trumps human personhood, and that profit is routinely treated as more important than human need or human rights.
+Toledo’s Democracy Day is rooted in the reality that, in America, corporate personhood often trumps human personhood, and that profit is routinely treated as more important than human need or human rights.
 This battle courses through American life and our body politic.
-However, there is perhaps no other facet of American life where this battle is so palpable and endemic as .
-As the great Dr. Martin Luther King, Jr. diagnosed, “Of all the forms of inequality, in is the most shocking and inhumane.”
+However, there is perhaps no other facet of American life where this battle is so palpable and endemic as health care.
+As the great Dr. Martin Luther King, Jr. diagnosed, “Of all the forms of inequality, injustice in health care is the most shocking and inhumane.”

 Health care in the U.S. is about $11,000 per capita, about twice as expensive per person as health care in other industrialized countries.
 Health care consumes about 18 of every 100 dollars spent in America.
 This might be worth it if we were healthier; instead we are sicker, and more likely to die.
 We chronically drag along the bottom of health outcomes among industrialized countries.
 If the business of health care is quality care at a reasonable cost, then American health care qualifies as a gargantuan business scam, sucking something on the order of two trillion dollars of value out of our economy – that’s 2,000 billions of dollars, year after year; that’s billions of value sucked out of Toledoans, year after year after year.
 Would it be undemocratic to demand a better deal?
 Is the business of American health care a gigantic cash toilet too big to succeed at delivering quality health care at a reasonable cost?
 I hope not.